 - CSS, cascading style sheets, is what makes the page pop.
 The size of the fonts, the color, and the overall look of the site will be difficult to do with learning this.

 - Most companies use WordPress, a content management system, and learning it will provide many more opportunities.

-- RWD, responsive web design will help create a website that can be read on any media device.
+- RWD, responsive web design, will help create a website that can be read on any media device.

-- To edit graphics, learn Photoshop and Illustrator
+- To edit graphics, learn Photoshop and Illustrator.

 As the workload continues to increase, the time in the day becomes much more valuable.
-Programmers that have perfected their soft skills such as project management, organization, and time management provide structure in order to handle additional projects and make money.
+Programmers that have perfected their soft skills, such as project management, organization, and time management, provide structure in order to handle additional projects and make money.

 As we learned, there are different possibilities to make money with basic HTML knowledge.
-The potential to make money can be done with smaller projects or can get extensive working for a larger company.
+The potential to make money can be done with smaller projects or can get extensive work for a larger company.
 Continuing to handle projects will help you gain the confidence to take on larger projects and charge more money as a result.